Who Pays to Repair Damage Due to Normal Wear and Tear? Landlord or Tenant?

 - Does the Tenant or Landlord Pay for Damage Caused By Normal Wear and Tear?

-A Helpful Guide on How to Determine Whether a Tenant Is Legally Responsible For Common Damage to the Rental Unit
+Determining Whether a Tenant Is Responsible For Damage

 Over time, regular daily life activities result in normal wear and tear which is an expected occurrence and is beyond the responsibility of tenants.
 Accordingly, the cost of repairing normal wear and tear is an obligation of the landlord and without liability upon the tenant.
 Simply said, if damage occurs which is regular to damage normal to daily living, then the tenant is without blame.
 The landlord bears the duty and cost to repair what is normal such as worn carpet, holes from nails used to hang pictures, paint scuffs and minor chips here and there.